 | ||Float|| ||The height to use for the height error calculation, this is calculated automatically when negative but can be overridden with this when set to a positive value in cm|

-All this configuration is done from SteamVR dashboard.
+All this configuration can be done from SteamVR dashboard or in VRChat (in front of a mirror).
 All measurements are in centimeters.
 Press

 Move your head up and down as if you’re nodding.
 All trackers should stay in place as you do so, any movement should be negligible.
-If they move too much, adjust your neck length and head offset.
-Neck length should be the main contributing factor as head offset is usually the same for everyone at roughly 10 cm.
+If they move too much, adjust your neck length.

 Created by Butterscotch!#7878, Eiren and CalliePepper#0666, edited and styled by CalliePepper#0666 and Emojikage#3095.
 Video by adigyran#1121 with help of MightyGood#1341.